 After living here in Hong Kong for two and a half years I have now reached the conclusion that you cannot really consider all expats to be the same.
-Although expats are generally referred to as a single group of people, there are actually large variations within that group and, for this reason, I have created my own guide to expat types in Hong Kong.
+Although Tai Tai expats are generally referred to as a single group of people, there are actually large variations within that group and, for this reason, I have created my own guide to expat types in Hong Kong.

 Before I start, as usual, I would like to caveat the following with a disclaimer; the opinions voiced within the following dialogue are not necessarily my employer’s and not necessarily mine.
 They are, in all reality, not necessary at all.

 While the Tais Tais are renowned throughout Hong Kong, they are not particularly held in high regard.
 Tai Tais are the WAGs (Wives and Girlfriends) of the rich bankers and lawyers and generally spend their days shopping and lunching.
-Rumor has it that they are without intelligence, but I personally believe that anyone who is able to manipulate their husband to happily work twelve hour days while they themselves lay by the pool sipping buckwheat juice and living off the spoils, are the ones with the brains!
+Rumor has it that they are without intelligence, but I personally believe that anyone who is able to manipulate their husband to happily work twelve-hour days while they themselves lay by the pool sipping buckwheat juice and living off the spoils are the ones with the brains!

 There is a higher group of Tai Tais that I have come to refer to as the Super Tai Tai.
 These girls have drivers, black American Express Black Centurion Card and at least three maids (one for the apartment, one for the children or animals and one for the wardrobe).
-For these girls it really is all about keeping up with the Wongs!
+For these girls, it really is all about keeping up with the Wongs!

 Must have accessory: Luis Vitton darling!

-Artistic, eco-friendly expat who can often be found sat outside a local bar with a stubby beer in their hand.
+An artistic, eco-friendly expat who can often be found sat outside a local bar with a stubby beer in their hand.
 Alternative expats are usually die-hard expats who have lived in Hong Kong for many years and have opted for a simple life without materialist possessions.
 They can generally be found in Lamma, Shek O, Lantau or on some of the other outlying islands in Hong Kong.